vlmoon99/near_social_multiplatform/README.md

 ## A few words

-**NEAR SOCIAL MOBILE** is designed with the community in mind, offering unique and powerful features to enhance your mobile experience on the **NEAR Social network**.
-Thank you for your interest in NEAR SOCIAL MOBILE.
+**Near Social Multiplatform** is designed with the community in mind, offering unique and powerful features to enhance your mobile experience on the **NEAR Social network**.
+Thank you for your interest in Near Social Multiplatform.